davidecarlier/wp-composer-skeleton/Readme.md

 # WP Composer Skeleton

-The easiest way to install and manage a WordPress website with composer.
+An easy way to install and manage a WordPress website with composer.

 ## Quickstart